tonlabs/wallet-sdk-js/README.md

 At the moment, the Wallet class has only two methods of its own:

-    -   `Wallet.create( walletType: WalletTypes, {signer: Signer, client: TonClient} )`\
+-   `Wallet.create( walletType: WalletTypes, {signer: Signer, client: TonClient} )` - static factory method for wallet instantiation
-        Static factory method for wallet instantiation.
-Wallet type is one of SafeMultisig, SetcodeMultisig, Surf
+      - walletType - is a value from WalletTypes enum (SafeMultisig, SetcodeMultisig, Surf)

 -   `wallet.install({owners: string[], reqConfirms: number, useGiver?: true | AccountGiver})`\
      Object method which deploys wallet contract into blockchain.\
-        @param: owners - an array of custodian public keys of custodians.
+      - owners - an array of custodian public keys of custodians.
      Make sure all public keys are enclosed in quotes and start with 0x.

-        @param reqConfirms - number of signatures needed to confirm a transaction
+      - reqConfirms - number of signatures needed to confirm a transaction

-        @param useGiver - Giver to be used to send amount of value to deploying address before deploying.\
+      - useGiver - Giver to be used to send amount of value to deploying address before deploying.\
      If true then Account.getDefaultGiver() will be used.
 If omitted then application must prepay address using own logic.
      Most likely, if you are using EverOS SE, you set this option to `true`.

 All other methods Wallet class inherits from Contract class of AppKit, find its full API reference [here](https://tonlabs.github.io/ever-appkit-js/)